RM220507/DocumentationDatabase/README.md

 # Documentation Database

-This is a simple client/server program that allows the user to store and query links to documentation and tutorials for modules/components
+This project was designed as a way to store many links to different tutorials, datasheets and documentation in one simple place.

-Full documentation can be found on this repository's [Notion page](https://rm220507.notion.site/Documentation-Database-3147cd762da34843bf342b1a4cf849bf?pvs=4)
+The interface provides an easy-to-use and intuitive front-end to a postgreSQL database that runs on a server machine.

+## Full Project Documentation
+ - (Installation)[#installation]

+### Installation
+Hello